hkwind/300Days/Battle Logic.md

 #### Back Logic

-Each hero / enemy have their own Race (Human, Elf, Orc, Dwarf, etc), Class (Warrior, Archer, Spellcaster, Bard, Rogue), Attack Value, Defense Value, Speed Value(0.5-2), and Current Health.
+Each hero / enemy have their own Race (Human, Elf, Orc, Dwarf, etc), Class (Warrior, Archer, Spellcaster, Bard, Rogue), Attack Value, Defense Value, Dodge Value, Speed Value(0.5-2), and Current Health.

 Each battle, the above stats will be turn into numbers.
 Health is their base value, Attack - Opponent defense is the damage (at least 1), while the damage will be affected by race, class and traits.
 Speed value affects damage dealt speed.

+Traits can be related to race and class
+(e.g. Elf hunter: Learnt about the weakness of elf: Attack + 20%) (e.g. Tough armour (only can be earned by warrior): Physical Damage - 10%)

 Formula:
+time = 0
+while (a_health > 0 and b_health > 0):
+  time += 0.1

+  if time%a_speed == 0:
+    b_health -= a_damage
+  if time%b_speed == 0:
+    a_health -= b_damage